Table of Contents

 Dun’s Gazette for NSW 13th March 1933.

 The company was named after George Gerard Herring (1900-1980), one of the original directors.
 The other original directors were Marshall Carl Adolf Ney, his brother Cornelius Frederick Bernhard Ney, and John E. Morrow (probably John Elbra Morrow, 1895-1956).
 Marshall Ney (1906-1967) was the managing director from 1933 until at least 1953, and was still a director in 1968.
 The Ney brothers were great-grand nephews of the famous Marshall Michel Ney, a general in Napoleon’s Army from 1799.
-The brothers had been born in America and came to Australia by the 1920s.
+The brothers had been born in America, coming to Australia by the 1920s.
 As well as his work with G. Herring, Cornelius (1902-1967) was a clothing manufacturer and representative for fashion houses in Australia.

 Australian Women’s Weekly, 20th November 1948 page 24.